Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array: Competing interests

 \subsection{Acknowledgements}

 We thank Johannes Mögerle, Katarina Brechtelsbauer, and Hans-Peter Büchler for insightful discussions about encoding spins using three Rydberg states, and Johannes Mögerle for help regarding the use of the Pairinteraction software package~\cite{Weber2017}.
 This work is supported by the Agence Nationale de la Recherche (ANR-22-PETQ-0004 France 2030, project QuBitAF), the European Research Council (Advanced grant No. 101018511-ATARAXIA), and the Horizon Europe programme HORIZON-CL4- 2022-QUANTUM-02-SGA (project 101113690 (PASQuanS2.1).
+RM acknowledges funding by the “Fondation CFM pour la Recherche” via a Jean-Pierre Aguilar PhD scholarship.
 LH is supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440).
 LH and FG were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2111 – 390814868 and have received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (Grant Agreement no 948141) — ERC Starting Grant SimUcQuam.
 SH acknowledges funding through the Harvard Quantum Initiative Postdoctoral Fellowship in Quantum Science and Engineering.
 SG acknowledges funding by Structures (Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC2181/1-390900948).
-DB acknowledges support from MCIN/AEI/10.13039/501100011033 (PID2020-119667GA-I00, CNS2022-13578, EUR2022-134067 and European Union NextGenerationEU PRTR-C17.I1).
+DB acknowledges support from MCIN/AEI/10.13039/501100011033 (PID2020-119667GA-I00, CNS2022-135781, EUR2022-134067 and European Union NextGenerationEU PRTR-C17.I1).